St. John's Terminal: Google campus

 Oxford Properties entered the joint venture for the project in October 2017.
 The following January, Oxford paid Westfield and Atlas $700 million for the portion of the St. John's Terminal site south of Houston Street.
 Canada Pension Plan was the junior partner in the project, with a 40 percent stake in the development.
 Deutsche Bank provided $400 million of financing for the acquisition.
 That October, Cookfox Architects announced their designs for the redevelopment of the St. John's Terminal site, which called for a wholly commercial development.
 According to Oxford's U.S. development executive Dean Shapiro, the firm had planned a taller building but instead decided to create a low structure with large floor plates of 100,000 ft2.
 The first and second floors would have ceilings of up to 28 ft, while a new glass annex would rise nine stories above the existing third floor, with ceiling heights of 16 ft.
 According to renderings, the existing fourth story of the terminal would be removed to make way for the addition.
 The overpass over Houston Street would be eliminated.
 Three outdoor decks would be created on the redeveloped structure.
+AAI Architects, P.C. served as the architect of record.

-Google began developing a new building at 345 and 315 Hudson Street to create a "Google Hudson Square" campus in 2018, along with the redevelopment of 550 Washington Street.
+Google began redeveloping the buildings at 345 and 315 Hudson Street to create a "Google Hudson Square" campus in 2018, along with the redevelopment of 550 Washington Street.
 The redeveloped building would be 12 stories tall and contain 120000 ft2 on each floor.
 Work began in 2019 when the structure over Houston Street was demolished, as was the section of the terminal north of Houston Street.
-Prefabricated, modular slabs of precast concrete were constructed using bridge-construction methods.
-Two mechanical cores of 14 stories, each with emergency staircases and 14 elevator shafts connecting the roof to the basement, were also built.
-The precast structure contains a steel framing to stabilize the original terminal building, allowing the newer stories to be built without bracing.
-The prefabricated slabs and the steel frame were built using the same two cranes.
-By early 2020, the slabs were being constructed.
+By early 2020, the floor slabs of the expanded building were being constructed.
 Oxford received a $973 million loan from Wells Fargo in February 2020, and the new addition topped out that November.

-Google began leasing space in the completed parts of the campus in 2020–2021, although the company did not immediately move in due to the coronavirus pandemic.
+Google began leasing space in the completed parts of the campus in 2020–2021, although the company did not immediately move in due to the COVID-19 pandemic.
 In September 2021, Google announced it was purchasing the 550 Washington Street building outright for approximately US$2.1 billion, using it as an additional corporate office.
-This was comparable to the price of Google's $1.9 billion purchase of the Port Authority building (111 Eighth Avenue) in Chelsea in 2010 and Google's $2.4 billion purchase of Chelsea Market in 2018.
-New York is Google's second largest city by number of employees in its offices, behind only its main Mountain View, California offices in Silicon Valley.
-As of 2021, the project is expected to be completed in mid-2023.
+This was comparable to the price of Google's $1.9 billion purchase of the Port Authority Building at 111 Eighth Avenue in Chelsea in 2010 and Google's $2.4 billion purchase of Chelsea Market in 2018.
+New York is Google's second largest city by number of employees in its offices, behind only its main Mountain View, California, offices in Silicon Valley.
+At the time, many office employees were continuing to work from home due to the COVID-19 pandemic, but Google officials expressed optimism that the office space would be filled when the renovation was completed.
+Google finalized its acquisition of the building in April 2022, and Google formally opened its office on February 21, 2024.
+After the St. John's Terminal offices opened, Google sought to sublease parts of its space at 345 Hudson Street.